nadeembinshajahan/thermaltrack/README.md

-# Real-Time Multi-Object Tracking using YOLOv5 with StrongSORT
+# Real-Time Multi-Object Tracking using YOLOv5 with StrongSORT for Thermal Imagery

 ## Use without Docker
 Clone the repo, change directory and install pip requirements